Family Law

 Creating a stipulation of paternity agreed upon by both parties

 Mothers remain the sole natural guardians until fathers establish paternity.
 This means unmarried fathers must take action to prove paternity to exercise their full parental rights.
-Both parents must also give the court a parenting plan that shows custody arrangements and decision-making responsibilities.
+Both parents must also give the court a parenting plan that shows child custody arrangements and decision-making responsibilities.

 First Steps Fathers Should Take After the Law Change